 The flattish sprays of scale-like needles will remind some of arborvitae, but the sprays of Hinoki cypress trees curl down slightly.
 Adding further charm to a mature plant is its nodding top and arching branches, which also droop at their tips.

 Although not a weeping tree, the "droopy" appearance of a mature Hinoki cypress (in its foliage sprays, branch tips and top) is certainly its outstanding feature, giving the tree a soft appearance.
 On young plants, the branches appear to twist and turn every which way.

 Planting Zones, Sun and Soil Requirements

-Uses in Landscaping, Tips
+Uses in Landscaping, Warning

 Use a pair of Slender Hinoki cypress trees in a symmetrical planting, as you would other evergreens popular for foundation plantings, such as dwarf Alberta spruce and columnar junipers.
 It can serve as a specimen plant in a Japanese garden.

 Do not plant Hinoki cypress under any tree that sheds small leaves.
 As those small leaves fall, they will get trapped in the splayed foliage (which is quite dense).
 You will probably want to clean out this debris (since it is unsightly), adding to what landscaping chores you already have.
 For example, if you make the mistake of planting yours under a honey locust tree, you will be forever cleaning the fallen leaves of the latter out of the former.
 As minor as this consideration may sound, heeding this warning could save you quite a bit of inconvenience as the years go by.